artsy/artsy.github.io/_posts/2016-09-22-professional-development-at-artsy-engineering.markdown

 # Practices

 Our engineering team used to be organized along _practice_ lines: web, mobile native, and platform.
 Following our recent [product reorganization][1], we’re primarily organized in product teams, which are more deeply integrated and aligned with our business units.
-But practices are here to stay!
+But practices are here to stay.
 They serve as horizontal channels for developers working in similar technologies to collaborate and share best practices.
-Each of our practice teams still has a very active Slack channel.

 # Collaboration